History of the U.S. Open Cup: The "American Soccer Wars"

-The problem with this system was the fact that the American Soccer League was operating under a closed league model with a fixed number of franchises.
+The problem with this system was that the American Soccer League was operating under a closed league model with a fixed number of franchises.
 This new tournament, or playoffs, would permanently cap the number of clubs entering this premier competition, unlike the National Challenge Cup, which the tournament was open to any USFA-affiliated team.
 Due to such reasons, three teams, Bethlehem Steel, the New York Giants S.C. and the Newark Skeeters, rejected the proposal, played in the 1928 National Challenge Cup and were subsequently suspended from the league and fined $1,000.
 Because of the ASL's decision, the USFA suspended the ASL which ignited the "Soccer Wars".
 In the 1928–29 American Soccer League, the Steel, Giants and Skeeters did not play in the ASL and joined local semi-professional leagues agglomerating to form the Eastern Professional Soccer League.

 Support for the USFA from other national federations, along with financial disadvantages the ASL faced as an unsanctioned league, eventually convinced the ASL that it could not win this "soccer war" and should yield.
 The "war" between the USFA and ASL was finally settled in early October 1929.
 During that time the ASL had already begun its 1929–30 season, halted during the settlement.
 Thanks to the settlement, the ASL was reassembled, and played the remainder of the 1929–30-year under the moniker "Atlantic Coast League".